 Budget estimates should be realistic and based upon fair and open competition among suppliers of services, materials, and equipment (see “Procurement” below).
-The History Fund strongly recommends that applicants obtain estimates of major cost items to use as a basis for preparing budgets and include such estimates as attachments to the application.
+The History Fund strongly recommends that applicants obtain estimates of major cost items to use as a basis for preparing budgets and include such estimates as attachments to the application, if relevant to your project.
 Label and classify every expense; no expense labeled “miscellaneous” will be allowed.
 All project costs must directly relate to the accomplishment of the project.

 Use the budget narrative field to elaborate on any budget items that are complex or require additional explanation.